TheFrostWalker/github-basics-sFritz/README.md

 *6.*
 Issues benefit the project through the spreading of knowledge of errors and bugs.
 It also acts as a forum for suggestions.

+*7.*
+The importance of commit messages are that they show and describe what each commit did to the codebase.
+Making it easier to track where errors came from.
+More importantly _who_ they came from.
+Good commit messages are simple, to the point, and descriptive.

+*8.*
+The benefit of using branches is that each person can copy their own version of the code to their mini-repo's, that way they can edit their code, preparing to update the main vesion but while its broken, not break the entire program.

+*9.*
+A readme file is where you go on a git repo, to read what the program does, and how to use it.
+A good readme includes the following
+- Purpose
+- Instruction to use
+- Instruction to intsall

+*10.*
+You can _optimize_ someones elses unoptimized code.
+Allowing you to practice with different, more interesting codebases.
+You can post your finished projects or code, like your arch dotfiles which are very useful to newer users You can post your unfinished projects and get random strangers to help you, making the process.. maybe faster..?